ehildt/acap/README.md

     name: CONFIG_MANAGER_NETWORK
 ```

-## App Settings

-- PORT `sets the port`
-- START_SWAGGER `toggles the open-api`
-- PRINT_ENV `logs the envs`

-- CONFIG_MANAGER_TTL `config object ttl`
-- CONFIG_MANAGER_NAMESPACE_POSTFIX `the prefix for the namespace; autogenerates if empty`

-- REDIS_PASS `the redis password`
-- REDIS_HOST `the redis host aka localhost`
-- REDIS_PORT `the redis port`
-- REDIS_TTL `the time how long redis keeps a response in cache; default 5 seconds`
-- REDIS_MAX_RESPONSES `maximum number of responses to store in the cache; default 100`
-- REDIS_DB_INDEX `the redis database index; range 1-12`

-- MONGO_USER `the mondo user`
-- MONGO_PASS `the mongo password`
-- MONGO_DB_NAME `the mongo database name`
-- MONGO_URI `the mongo uri`
+And let's suppose your `env/defaults.env` got the following config:

+PORT=3001
+PRINT_ENV=true
+START_SWAGGER=true

+CONFIG_MANAGER_TTL=300
+CONFIG_MANAGER_NAMESPACE_POSTFIX='ConfigManager'

+REDIS_PUBLISHER_PORT=6379
+REDIS_PUBLISHER_HOST='redis'

+MONGO_USER='mongo'
+MONGO_PASS='mongo'
+MONGO_DB_NAME='configs'
+MONGO_URI='mongodb://mongo:27017'
+MONGO_SSL=false
+MONGO_SSL_VALIDATE=false

+\# REDIS_PASS=''
+REDIS_HOST='redis'
+REDIS_PORT=6379
+REDIS_TTL=600
+REDIS_MAX_RESPONSES=100
+REDIS_DB_INDEX=0

+Then you should be able to start the application via `docker compose up`.
+Alternatively or in conjunction with the `env/defaults` the `src/config.yml` can be used.

+## Whats in the box?

+..to be continue

 ## Caching Insights

 Every config object is represented by it's namespace and is stored for 300 seconds by default.
 To change this behavior simply update the `CACHE_MANAGER_TTL`.
 Setting it to 0 disables the expiration (ttl) for that particular namespace.
-Whenever the config object is altered, the ttl is reset to 300 seconds (fallback) or whatever has been provided in the `CACHE_MANAGER_TTL`.
+Whenever the config object is altered, the ttl is being reset to 300 seconds (fallback) or whatever you have provided in the `CACHE_MANAGER_TTL`.
 There is a caveat though.
-Any in-memory solution implements a simple key-value storage.
-This means there is no such thing as a namespace or context ales custom implemented.
-The prefix is such a custom implementation of a namespace/context.
-Let's say your key (namespace) is test1234, then the prefix will be appended and your namespace turns into \<prefix>\_test1234.
-If the prefix-namespace combination is not unique, then all applications which use the same in-memory cache will alienate the config object.
+Redis cache is a simple in-memory key-value storage.
+This means there is no such thing as a namespace ales custom implemented.
+The postfix is such a custom implementation of a namespace.
+Let's say your namespace is MY_TEST_CONFIG, then the postfix will be appended and your namespace turns into MY_TEST_CONFIG_\<postfix>\.
+If the namespace-postfix combination is not unique, then all the services which use the same redis in-memory cache will alienate to use the same config object aka namespace.
+In other words, the same redis cache can be used in multiple services and it does not care for any namespaces nor does it provide any solution for handling nested objects.
+All it does is plainly save key-value pairs.
+This config-manager tries to address the namespace issue and implements a naive way to handle the key-value pairs inside namespace-postfix combination.